Check Node.js

 1. Check browser popup blocker:

-• Ensure popup is allowed for salesforce.com
+• Ensure popups are allowed for salesforce.com

 2. Try incognito/private window:

-• Sometimes cached credentials interfere
+• Cached credentials can interfere

 bin/sf org login device --alias myDevOrg